Columbus Day is dying. Indigenous Peoples Day is the future.

 The federal holiday, which is always the second Monday in October, plus a bevy of statues and municipal names, continue to glorify Columbus.
 Yet in recent years, a re-evaluation of history has prompted many state and local governments to distance themselves from his legacy.

-South Dakota was the first to axe Columbus Day, replacing it with “Native American Day” in 1989.
+South Dakota was the first to ax Columbus Day, replacing it with “Native American Day” in 1989.
 Two California cities, Berkeley and Santa Cruz, soon followed suit, renaming the second Monday in October as “Indigenous Peoples Day.”

 Recently, this exploded into nationwide trend.
-Since 2014, about one hundred cities have started observing Indigenous Peoples Day, usually in place of Columbus Day (a few cities celebrate both).
-Seven states are now on board: Alaska and Oregon enacted the holiday in 2017, and this year, Vermont, Maine, New Mexico, and Washington, DC joined them.
+Since 2014, about 100 cities have started observing Indigenous Peoples Day, usually in place of Columbus Day (a few cities celebrate both).
+Several states are now on board: Alaska and Oregon enacted the holiday in 2017, and this year, Vermont, Maine, New Mexico, and Michigan, as well as Washington, DC, joined them.
 Hawaiians observe “Discovers’ Day,” which commemorates not Columbus but the indigenous Polynesians who first discovered their islands.
 In many places, the Indigenous Peoples Day involves parades, ceremonies, and other displays of Native cultures.

 Statues and other representations of Columbus are also coming down.
 The University of Notre Dame announced earlier this year that it would be covering twelve murals depicting the explorer’s early contact in the Americas; the university president called the art “blind to the consequences of Columbus’ voyage.”
 (Seventy-nine percent of college students across the US support replacing the holiday.)
 Last year, San Jose, California voted to take down its Columbus statue, and even Columbus, Ohio—the largest of many cities named for the colonist—stopped observing Columbus Day, though it does not yet celebrate Indigenous people instead.